-W e know from website data that many readers are searching for books by Christian authors, so here we have put together a list of some of the most notable books on our site that have appeared on Five Books over the years, as recommended by our expert interviewees.
-We’ve divided the book recommendations roughly into sections: firstly, the Classic devotional texts and masterworks from historical Christian figures; next, theological writing from major modern thinkers and scholars from the 20th century onward; and finally, fiction and nonfiction books by authors whose literary work was inspired or explored their Christian faith.
+W e’ve divided our book recommendations roughly into sections: firstly, the Classic devotional texts and masterworks from historical Christian figures; writing from major modern thinkers and scholars from the 20th century onward; and finally, novels by authors whose literary work was inspired or explored their Christian faith.

 The best books on Christianity